The full list

 LP - Alia Musica (Music Collection/Jurg Grand 5500 231 - 1979)

-With no less than 12 musicians involved, including Mauro Pagani as guest and producer, this group only released in 1979 a rare album of medieval tunes with traditional instruments.
-The album, much sought-after, has a deluxe laminated cover and contains a booklet with notes and lyrics.
+With no less than 12 musicians involved, including Mauro Pagani as guest and producer, this group only released in 1979 a rare album of Spanish religious tunes from the 13th century, played with traditional instruments.
+Despite being far from this site's contents, the album is much sought-after by the Italian prog collectors; it had a deluxe laminated cover and a booklet with notes and lyrics.

 LE ALI DEL VENTO